manjotpahwa/stripe-assignment/README.md

 ### Config
-Set your environment variables STRIPE_SECRET_KEY and STRIPE_WEBHOOK_SECRE using the following commands:
+Set your environment variables STRIPE_SECRET_KEY and STRIPE_WEBHOOK_SECRET using the following commands:

 ```
 export STRIPE_SECRET_KEY=<your_key>